louiec3/louiec3/README.md

 #### Hi my name is Louis Cundari III I am currently a student at the University of Connecticut studying Computer Science with a concentration in Computational Data Analytics.

-I am a passionate worker willing to learn and researh to expand my skillsets.
+I am a passionate worker willing to learn and reseach to expand my skillsets.

 I’m interested in all things technology and space and looking to collaborate on data oriented python projects.